Part of a series of online notebooks,

 sketches and paintings, each representing a moment of vision of landscape.

-I made my way -- with difficulty on crutches -- down towards the lake, where I painted this
+I made my way -- with difficulty on crutches -- down towards the lake.

 About Judy Malloy

 Born and raised in New England, Judy Malloy is a California-based

 poet who works at the conjunction of hypernarrative, magic realism,